Updated: March 28, 2021 to add musicians beyond the author’s original list of Black kids music performers.

 3. Kuumba Kids

 Founded in 2008 by Bashea Imana, or “Iya,” Kuumba Kids is a collection of materials, including music, that are meant to inspire students to be interested in African culture.
 It is also meant to set a foundation in the arts that fosters academic and social growth.
 The music features vocals of both Iya and a chorus of children accompanied by various Black musical stylings.

 4. Culture Queen

 Give your kids the royal treatment with Culture Queen.
 She creates Black kids music that addresses children as royalty and tells them how special they are.
 In her debut album I Like the Me I See, the songs are about self-esteem and being proud of their African history.
 She has been performing all around the D.C. area and has even been featured on NewsOne Now with Roland Martin.

 This production company in Ft.
 Washington, Maryland started out with Multiplication Hip-Hop, featuring a live cartoon character named Dezmo in 1999.
 Edu-Basics gained a buzz through street sales and wound up in homes and classrooms all over the country.
 Their rap songs not only appeal to children’s ears, but teach them solid math and reading concepts in a fun and memorable way.

 6. Jali D.

-David Foreman, aka Jali-D, is a Baltimore-based accomplished percussionist and spoken word artist who simultaneously combines his talents into an art form he calls “rappercussions.”
+David Foreman, aka Jali-D, is a Baltimore-based accomplished percussionist and spoken word artist who combines his talents into an art form he calls “rappercussions.”
 His intelligent and creative rhymes have entertained and educated both children and adults nationwide.
 Along with his work in schools, Jali-D has recorded an educational music CD called Mind Rhymes, and has written a score for an FDA/Cartoon Network health campaign.

 7. Big Don